YashShivhare007/Equitable/README.md

 - **Authentication:** JWT for secure user authentication
 - **Additional Libraries:** React Dropzone for file uploads.

+## Reference Images
+- Reference images have been added signifying the various functionalties and how user and manager accounts have different purposes

 ## Contributing

 Contributions are welcome!
 Fork the repository and submit pull requests.